It's all about China

 There is a recurring and dominant theme in all this, which is easily identifiable: it's all about China.
 The arts and the language of China, it's culture and its people, have been one of my few persistent interests since I was a teenager.

 At seventeen I was fed-up with learning Latin (after seven years of uninspired teaching it remained a dead language with a past but no future) so I thought I'd start to study Chinese instead.
 I signed up for a course and have never stopped practicing brush strokes and leafing through dictionaries.
-After high school I persuaded my parents to send me to language schools in Shanghai and Beijing, where my Chinese identity was coined: my Chinese surname 田 means the same as it does in German (a field with a cross in it) and my personal names are 明 (bright, obviously) and 亞 (Asia).
+After high school I persuaded my parents to send me to language schools in Shanghai and Beijing, where my Chinese identity was coined: my Chinese surname 田 means the same as it does in German (a field with a cross in it) and my personal names are 亞 (Asia) and 明 (bright, perhaps even brilliant...)

 When I was nineteen I worked at a hospital and thought of becoming a psychiatrist, but then I turned my mind to China for good and read Chinese studies at Durham.
-Since then, I have worked as a bookseller, a waiter, a museum guide, an auctioneer, a traveling salesman, a China tour guide, and a university lecturer.
+I drifted towards Chinese ceramics and calligraphy during my Master's programme at SOAS in London, before joining Christie's Chinese Department.
+Since then, I have worked as a bookseller, a waiter, a barman, a museum guide, an auctioneer, a product designer, a traveling salesman, a China tour guide, and a university lecturer.
 I've performed as a clarinetist at Beijing University, as a minuet dancer at Harewood House, and in a choir in Bach's Mass in B minor.
-I have started up five companies on three continents, one of them being Colombia's first professional auction house.
-One thing led to another and here I am two decades later, living in Washington DC as a postdoc, still trying to make sense of this ever-changing world.
+I have started up five companies on three continents, one of them being Colombia's first proper auction house.
+One thing led to another and here I am three decades later, living in the fast-paced (even chaotic) environment of Washington DC, still trying to make sense of this troubling and ever-changing world.